loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 {% include warning.html content="

-This documentation is still a work in progress.
+This documentation for embeds polymorphic relations is still a work in progress.

 " %}